The Pulse

 • Families earning less than 200% of the federal poverty level

-• You applied before or on the deadline of April 27, 2025
+• You applied before or on the deadline of March 30, 2025

 “FFESP staff will contact selected applicants.
 If you receive a notification, it is essential to respond before the deadline.” – According to the Sacramento FFESP official website.

 If you fail to respond before the deadline, the stimulus check benefit may be allocated to someone else.
 If the staff has not responded to your application by June 6, your application was unfortunately not selected.
-Sacramento County families who meet all the abovementioned criteria can expect their Sacramento FFESP monthly stimulus checks of $725 soon.
+Sacramento County families who meet all the abovementioned criteria can expect their FFESP monthly stimulus checks of $725 soon.

 The FFESP payments will kick off on this date

-The Sacramento FFESP will provide monthly stimulus checks of $725 for one year and will initiate distribution sooner than you think, as part of a statewide effort to assist in financial relief for low-income families struggling with the impact of the ever-rising inflation.
-The Sacramento FFESP published a schedule on its official website, which indicates that selected families can expect to begin receiving monthly stimulus checks in mid-June.
+The FFESP will provide monthly stimulus checks of $725 for one year and will initiate distribution sooner than you think, as part of a statewide effort to assist in financial relief for low-income families struggling with the impact of the ever-rising inflation.
+The FFESP published a schedule on its official website, which indicates that selected families can expect to begin receiving monthly stimulus checks in mid-June.

 According to the Sacramento Family First Economic Support Pilot Program:

 “Enrolled participants will receive $725 per month for 12 months (1 year).
-The first payment is expected to be issued on June 15, 2025, and the last on July 15, 2026.”
+The first payment is expected to be issued on June 15, 2025, and the last on May 15, 2026.”

-The Sacramento FFESP has 3 goals:
+The FFESP has 3 goals:

 • Lowering child abuse and neglect